ua-datalab/QNLP/Project-Plan.md

 Qn) what other major changes/differences are there between their code and ours ans
 - 1) they use sentences2diagrams while we use sentence2diagram. todo: Use their method.
 Our way was giving arrow/cod/dom level errors.
 - 2) in ansatz definition they give dim 2 for both noun and sentence. we were giving 4.
 If I gave 4 in their code, error occurs. weird. todo: read more on this.
 Thought sentences were supposed to live in a dimension higher than nouns as per lambek
 - 3) they initialize their model on all_circuits like shown above.
 TODO: Nothing in our code/continue initializing only on training
 - 4) they pass val_dataset during .fit() function itself.
 TODO: Nothing.
 Our code will barf due to OOV.
 SO its better we keep training and evaluation separate
+  5) they dont use removecups -atleast not in classical todo: find why
-- 5) they use bobcatparser instead of spiderparser.
+  6) they use bobcatparser instead of spiderparser.
 Everything else (spideransatz, pythontrainer, pytorch model remains same as ours)
-  10) their qnlp_model.weights have staggered sizes. i.e some words have tensor of 2 while some others have tensor of 4. i think this is dependant on how a word is finally converted using lambek calculus. i.e if there is just one basic type n or s it will use 2 dimensions (since everything in foodIT code is in tensor level) while coplex ones get more for example:
+  7) their qnlp_model.weights have staggered sizes. i.e some words have tensor of 2 while some others have tensor of 4. i think this is dependant on how a word is finally converted using lambek calculus. i.e if there is just one basic type n or s it will use 2 dimensions (since everything in foodIT code is in tensor level) while complex ones get more.example below.
+Todo: read and understand and debug more into this. for example:
 """
 qnlp_model.symbols[24]